EmmanuelOwusu/ML-From-Scratch/README.md

 * In Linear regression, we predict the value of continuous variables

+* Least square estimation method is used for estimation of accuracy.

 ## Logistic Regression

 * Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables.